 Restrict – Comprehensive approach to prevent PFAS entering the environment at levels that can adversely impact human health and the environment.

 Remediate – Broaden and accelerate the cleanup of PFAS contamination.

-More details related to the USEPA’s roadmap are found in Figure 1 and at the Agency’s website.
+More details related to EPA’s roadmap are found in Figure 1 and at the Agency’s website.